The Sailor's Return (novel)

 The Sailor's Return is a 1925 British novel by David Garnett.
-In Victorian England, a black woman "marries" a sailor and faces hostility from the local community in Dorset.
+In Victorian England, a Black woman "marries" a white sailor and faces hostility from the local community in Dorset.

 Ballet

 In 1947, British choreographer Andrée Howard created The Sailor's Return for Ballet Rambert.
 It was her second ballet based on Garnett's work, her first being her 1939 work of the same name based on Garnett's Lady into Fox.

 Adaptation

 In 1978 Euston Films adapted the novel into a film.
 The film was directed by Jack Gold and starred Tom Bell and Shope Shodeinde.